Dagon Dogs 2021 Yearly Wrap-Up

 372 Pages We’ll Never Get Back

 This year was the first year in which I was able to attend a Rifftrax live event in some capacity.
-It was not in-person, but it was a live-stream to a theater where some of their advertisements and jokes played during the pre-roll.
+It was not in-person, but it was a live stream to a theater where some of their advertisements and jokes played during the pre-roll.
 This included an advertisement for their podcast in which Mike Nelson and Conor Lastowka read books they expect they’ll hate and comment on the quality.
 I’ve only caught up to half of what they have already put out, but it’s a great laugh listening to them lament the dire quality of the fiction.
 It also is a good reminder of what sort of bad habits writers have and what to avoid.

 Speaking of Books

-Despite feeling like I have much less free time than previous years, I’ve been able to read a bit more in 2021.
+Despite feeling like I have much less free time than in previous years, I’ve been able to read a bit more in 2021.
 There aren’t many books that I’ve completed, but there are plenty that I’ve started and am still enjoying thus far.
 I’ve dipped my toes a bit into the classics, as well as into some modern fiction.
-As always, I’m frequently going back to my two favorite horror authors (Edgar Allen Poe & HP Lovecraft) and reading or re-reading some of their short stories.
+As always, I’m frequently going back to my two favorite horror authors (Edgar Allen Poe & HP Lovecraft) and read or re-reading some of their short stories.
 Since I haven’t disclosed my favorites of theirs before, I’ll do it here in this list as well for those looking for some good essential horror fiction.

 Poe Picks